Alex Haley: How “Roots” Seeded a Historical Racial Myth

 In reality, Alex Haley’s fabricated family history produced unintended consequences for America’s racial divide.

-It’s doubtful that Haley fully imagined these results, but here we are living them in 2022.
+It’s doubtful that Haley fully imagined these results, but here we are living them in contemporary America.
 “Roots” was pitched as a historical biography of one black American family, but ultimately it represented black America period.
 As Haley suggested, a new, believable “myth” was introduced.
 It’s a myth that even white people can swallow.

 Haley’s epic book and movie “rooted” our current national racial conversations for decades.
 Alex planted the seed for Rodney King and O.J.
 Simpson (who starred in “Roots”).
 He nurtured “black rage” and anti-white attitudes now common in the black community.
 Haley set the stage for Michael “Hands Up” Brown and George “I Can’t Breathe” Floyd.
 Essentially, the low-hanging fruit of “Roots” is the Black Lives Matter movement.